 *Figure correct as at Friday 7 April 2017

 Whether you have a supplier and meter or no meter or supplier yet, we can help.
 Our comparison service and friendly advice is completely FREE.
 Should you choose to switch we get a small fee from the winning supplier and it doesn't affect your price.

-For instant prices click on your country or if you'd like prices sent to you fill in the enquiry form.
+For instant prices click on your country flag.
+Alternatively fill in the enquiry form below.

 Frequently Asked Questions About Water

 How do I find out who my water supplier is?

 Just call us on 08448 8448 55 and we should be able to tell you over the phone.

 Do I have a water meter or not?

 Again call us on 08448 8448 55 and we should be able to find out and tell you over the phone.

 What is a SPID?
 A SPID stands for Supply Point ID.
 If you have a water supplier it should be printed on the bill.
 If you also pay for waste water, drainage etc. you will also have a second number relating to the waste on your bill ( usually its just the last 3 digits that are different from the Supply ID).